cristaloleg/awesome-manifesto/README.md

 ### Deploy
 - [ ] configuration files must be validated before a start
   - unless difficult debug is your goal
-- [ ] store a config in the same repo as a code
+- [ ] store config in the same repo as a code
   - this prevents 'the chick or the egg' problem
 - [ ] all features must be protected by feature flag
-  - in case of an accident it will(might) be enough to turn it off
+  - in case of an accident, it will(might) be enough to turn it off
 - [ ] deployment of a new config must be isolated
   - to separate different machines/containters/storages from each other
 - [ ] deploy must go from a (git-)tag or release, not from the master
-  - this restricts a change set which will be deployed
+  - this restricts a changeset which will be deployed

 ### Code health
 - [ ] leave your code better than you found it